Futsal in Australia: History

 In 1970, the first competitive indoor soccer game was played in Australia at the YMCA Sporting Complex in Epping, Sydney.
 It was introduced by Edwin (Eddie) Palmer, a new immigrant, who had recently arrived from East Africa.

 In 1971, Dawn Gilligan, Jack Bowder and a few parents of the players taking part in the inaugural competition, took a team to Revesby YMCA.
 It was played due a wet in the winter football season, which closed outdoor grounds for many weeks.
 Gilligan and then manager of the YMCA, Joe Brent wrote to England to obtain official rules and the game spread to other YMCAs.
 The following year the game of futsal, which at the time was experiencing worldwide growth, was introduced in the Revesby YMCA, and adapted as a competitive competition for the new season.
 The popularity of the sport saw it slowly spread to the other states.

 In 1977, Brent became first president of the Australian Indoor Soccer Association, which affiliated with FIFUSA two years later.
 The first national championships took place in Melbourne in 1980.

 Futsal Leagues Pyramid

 The F-League served as the top-tier futsal league in Australia until its discontinuation in 2017.
 Since then, the top-tier futsal leagues in each state have effectively assumed the highest position in the overall Australian futsal league pyramid.

 The National Futsal Championship is a national tournament in which selected players from each state represent their respective state teams.
 This competition is not a club league but an inter-state representative tournament.

 Similarly, the Series Futsal Australia National Cup, which features top teams from each state competing against one another, is a cup-style competition rather than a league.
 Both tournaments are among the most significant futsal competitions in Australia, but neither forms part of the formal league pyramid.

-The Pyramid
+Men's Futsal Pyramid

-As each Australian state administers its professional and semi-professional futsal leagues independently, the following represents a notional league structure, reflecting relative levels of play and promotion/relegation relationships where applicable.

-The pyramid shown corresponds to the 2023–2024 season.